keijiro/VJ05/README.md

 To check/configure the each controller, press the “select” button in the Reaktion window.
-It selects the controller component (Reaktor script) in the inspector, and you can check/edit the CC number.
+It selects the controller component (Reaktor script) in the inspector, and you can check/edit the CC number in it.

 ![Inspector](http://keijiro.github.io/VJ04/Inspector.png)

 Acknowledgements
 ----------------

-The HDR images under the Assets/Gasta directory are created by Nicola Gastaldi.
+The HDR images in the Assets/Gasta directory are created by Nicola Gastaldi.
 See [his page][Gasta] for further details.

 License